Sreno1/suds/Full Stack/Cloud Computing/Service Models/Software as a Service.md

 - Users can access core business apps from anywhere
 - Buy and deploy apps in minutes
 - Spread out software costs over time

+## Use Cases

+- Reduce on-prem IT infrastructure and capital expenditure
+- Avoid ongoing upgrades, maintenance and patching
+- Run apps with minimal input
+- Manage websites, marketing (eCommerce), sales and operations
+- Gain resilience and business continuity of the cloud provider
+- Basic sites, like WordPress sites

+## Concerns

+- Data ownership and safety
+- Third party maintains business-critical data
+- Needs strong network connection